example42/psick/docs/trusted_facts.md

 Note that once a trusted fact is set, that can't be changed unless the client's certificate is recreated.
 This means, for example, that before changing the environment of a server (if ever needed) a (eventually manual) client re-certification has to be done.

+In case of SSL errors always usual procedures apply:

+  - Check times on client and server are synced
+  - Eventually clean old certs with same name on client and server
+  - Google

 For more information: [SSL configuration: CSR attributes and certificate extensions](https://docs.puppet.com/puppet/latest/reference/ssl_attributes_extensions.html)

+Note that once a trusted fact is set, that can't be changed unless the client's certificate is recreated.
+This means, for example, that before changing the environment of a server (if ever needed) a (eventually manual) client re-certification has to be done.

 In this control-repo if trusted facts such facts are defined, they are used to populate top scope variables which are then used in hiera.yaml hierachy.